 Elder Abuse Forensic Centers

-- Develop expertise in victim support and case evaluation, tracking and review; and
+- Develop expertise in victim support and case evaluation, tracking, and review

 Reporting Requirements and Penalties

-For additional resources on elder abuse see FindLaw's Elder Abuse Overview and Types of Elder Abuse.
+See FindLaw's Elder Abuse Overview and Types of Elder Abuse for additional resources on elder abuse.

-Additional information on federal and state resources available to victims of elder abuse is available at the Elder Justice Initiative of the U.S. Department of Justice.
+Federal and state resources are available to victims of elder abuse at the Elder Justice Initiative of the U.S. Department of Justice.

-Talk to an Elder Law attorney if you are not sure where to turn.
-They can help you understand the situation and find the best next steps to take.
+Talk to an older adult law attorney if unsure where to turn.
+They can help you understand the situation and find the best next steps.